-As with your real life -I know you have one!- experience modifies the approach.
-Many people have uttered the nonsense sentence: “I wish I was twenty-something again”, it is understandable but I must add please let me take me with me all that I have learned!, and that is valid both for your real life and your miniature fictional one.
+As with your real life -I know we all have one!- experience modifies the approach.
+Many people have uttered the nonsense sentence: “I wish I was twenty-something again”, it is understandable… but I must add please let me take with me all that I have learned!, and that is valid both for your real life and your miniature fictional one.

 Well, if you have read some of this Posts or my previous adventures in the Baccus Forum, you know I collect Toy Soldiers in 54mm, I buy, I sell, I found new interests, I change direction, whatever, but this is a cabinet display affair… “decoration” perish the thought!… they are decorative but the collection in itself is a way of gaming too… a Post someday will be done.
 But my main interest since a child was playing at war -aka wargames- and if a bit chivalrous the better, I loved gaudy uniforms and commanders leading from the front.
-I firmly put the stop or limit at 1900 for obvious reasons to me.
+I firmly put the stop or limit at 1900 for obvious reasons to me (Boer women and children concentration camps is a no go zone for me… and I know the Spaniards did it in Cuba before too!).
 My brother is a WWII nerd and I can accept that without problem but no thank you the XX century is not for me.
 But let’s go to the point, what did I learn in all those years?… not much I can hear you say… but one or two things are probably useful.
 See if it helps:

 - Sticking to a Scale has the immense BONUS of not duplicating scenery, terrain, and equipment!… how many wagons, pontoon trains, tents, and what not are you going to get if you go for several scales?
 Specially if you are a solo wargamer -in the back of beyond as me- for those with Club facilities the matter is quite different.